Last updated: May 23, 2025

 Closing thoughts: Qualifying income for a mortgage

-No matter how you earn your income, mortgage lenders need to determine your ability to make payments on a loan if you’re taking one out to purchase a home.
-When you apply for a new mortgage, lenders are typically looking at factors that include:
+Regardless of how you make a living, mortgage lenders need to determine your ability to make repayments.
+When you apply for a mortgage, lenders are typically looking at factors that include:

-• You DTI ratio: The percentage of your gross income that goes toward the total amount of your debt obligations.
+• Your DTI ratio: This is the percentage of your gross monthly income that goes toward your monthly debt payments.

-• Your credit score: Lenders will look at your credit score for an idea of your credit history and how responsibly you have managed your credit.
-In general, a higher credit score may lead to offers for lower interest rates and save you money on your mortgage payments.
+• Your credit score: Lenders typically look at your credit score to review your credit history and see how responsibly you have managed your debt obligations.
+Generally, a low credit score means you're more likely to pay higher interest rates

 Tap into your equity today